sarahpursley/dsci-531-final-project/README.md

 ### Programming Languages

 We completed the analysis for this project using both R and Python programming languages.
-We used Python for data collect, pre-processing, and modelling.
-We used R to generate plots related to our regression analysis.

 * [R](https://www.r-project.org/)
 * [Python](https://www.python.org/)